tahsd/hsd21_project/README.md

 ---
 ## Specifications
 1. Accuracy on the classification task with CNN should be 100%.
-  (Small degradation by quantization or zero-skipping will be allowed.)
+  (Small degradation by quantization or zero-skipping will be allowed for particular cases.)
 2. The PE controller should consist of (at most) 8x8 (=64) PEs.
 3. The FSM should consist of 5 states: **IDLE** - **LOAD** - **CALC** - **HARV** - **DONE**
 4 During HARV(harvest) state, the PE controller should write back the computed data to BRAM.